starlilyth/Linux-PoolManager/README.md

 * GPU and Pool details pages, including native graphing with persistence.
 * Miner details page with reboot control and Configuration Editor.
 * Install script enables SSL redirection (and optional default page password) for security.
-* Farm Overview provides status view for all nodes running PoolManager (Not yet available in this version!)
+* Farm Overview provides status view for all nodes running PoolManager.

 See the GitHub wiki page for screenshots.